juney3/juney3.github.io/README.md

 <p>Biggest challenges...</p>
 <ul>
   <li>Struggling to understand why I couldn't get the setInterval method to work by iterating through an object using the for(keys in object) loop.
 I still don't really understand why using for(keys in object) doesn't work.
 Maybe the iteration occurs too quickly, while in the method that I ended up using, which I found on Stack Overflow, extracts an array that you iterate through with each interval rather than setting up a for loop.
 I should probably try to understand what exactly happens with setInterval() in jQuery.</li>
-  <li>Learning how to work with and adjust Materialize's built-in components and definitions.
-It makes some things very easy, and other things very difficult.
-Ultimately, though, it seems that the CSS can be customized.
-I'm not sure about the JS components. </li>
+  <li>Learning how to work with and adjust Materialize's built-in components and definitions. </li>
 </ul>